EricCarrGH/vscode-fastbasic-debugger/readme.md

 This is currently a work in progress, but I am working on a theme that gives an experience very close to writing original Atari BASIC, including font, with some color syntax highlighting as a bonus.

+## Known  Limitations
+* You can only set/remove breakpoints when the program is stopped for debugging, or not running.
+This is to keep the program execution speed fast.
+* If your program has a lot of variables (or arrays with many entries), tthere will be a noticable pause when stepping through (F10) line by line.
+This is because all variable memory is sent to the debugger after each line.
+* These limitations may be solved in the future if needed, usinga  different approach from the H: host drive for communication.

 ## FAQ / Troubleshooting

 * **What if downloading/installing FastBasic or the Emulator fails?**